vocdoni/vocexplorer/readme.md

 #### 3. Running
 After steps 1 and 2, on the commandline navigate into the directory containing `main.go` and run `go run main.go`.
 Then in your favorite web browser navigate to `localhost:8081`.

+Options for `main.go`:
+- `--logLevel=Info` sets the log level to 'info'
+- `--disableGzip` disables gzip compression on http messages

 #### 4. Running dvotenode
 The easiest way is to simply run the gatway binary:
 `cd go-dvote`